bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>A quick and concise guide on how Promises work in JavaScript</em>medium.com</a><a href="https://medium.com/madhash/the-low-down-on-promises-af4a96bbb95f" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/lydiahallie/javascript-visualized-promises-async-await-5gke" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/lydiahallie/javascript-visualized-promises-async-await-5gke"><strong>⭐️🎀 JavaScript Visualized: Promises &amp; Async/Await</strong><br />
-<em>Ever had to deal with JS code that just… didn’t run the way you expected it to?
+<em>Ever had to deal with JS code that just... didn't run the way you expected it to?
 Maybe it seemed like functions got…</em>dev.to</a><a href="https://dev.to/lydiahallie/javascript-visualized-promises-async-await-5gke" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/peterklingelhofer/promises-in-javascript-3h5k" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/peterklingelhofer/promises-in-javascript-3h5k"><strong>Promises in JavaScript</strong><br />
 <em>Callbacks are functions that run after something happens or something completes.
 If you have to make an asynchronous…</em>dev.to</a><a href="https://dev.to/peterklingelhofer/promises-in-javascript-3h5k" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://dev.to/somedood/best-practices-for-es6-promises-36da" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/somedood/best-practices-for-es6-promises-36da"><strong>Best Practices for ES6 Promises</strong><br />
 <em>ES6 promises are great!
-Yet… they are still quite painful to deal with.
+Yet... they are still quite painful to deal with.
 In this article, I share the best practices I…</em>dev.to</a><a href="https://dev.to/somedood/best-practices-for-es6-promises-36da" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://javascript.info/async-await" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://javascript.info/async-await"><strong>Async/await</strong><br />
-<em>There’s a special syntax to work with promises in a more comfortable fashion, called “async/await”.
-It’s surprisingly…</em>javascript.info</a><a href="https://javascript.info/async-await" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>There's a special syntax to work with promises in a more comfortable fashion, called "async/await".
+It's surprisingly…</em>javascript.info</a><a href="https://javascript.info/async-await" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://eloquentjavascript.net/11_async.html" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://eloquentjavascript.net/11_async.html"><strong>Asynchronous Programming :: Eloquent JavaScript</strong><br />
 <em>Who can wait quietly while the mud settles?Who can remain still until the moment of action?
 Laozi, Tao Te Ching The…</em>eloquentjavascript.net</a><a href="https://eloquentjavascript.net/11_async.html" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>